-Strategy Need How NRCS Will Help 1.
-Increase resilience during disaster recovery The increasing frequency and intensity of catastrophic events is resulting in major shifts in vegetation (ecological drought), land use changes, declining water supplies, and degraded water quality and habitat.
+STRATEGY NEED HOW NRCS WILL HELP 6.1.
+INCREASE RESILIENCE DURING DISASTER RECOVERY The increasing frequency and intensity of catastrophic events is resulting in major shifts in vegetation (ecological drought), land use changes, declining water supplies, and degraded water quality and habitat.
 Communities have limited resources to respond to natural disasters and most cannot cope with catastrophic events (e.g., megadroughts, devastating wildfires, extreme weather, epic flooding, massive landslides, etc.).
-NRCS will help individuals, entities, and communities repair damage from natural disasters (including wildfire, ecological drought, and related emergencies).
-Where opportunities exist, NRCS will provide long-term support for adding resilience measures, such as conserving water resources, recovering from wildfires, and improving livestock access to water.
+NRCS will help individuals, entities, and communities repair damage from natural disasters such as wildfire, drought, floods, storms, and related emergencies).
+Local government agencies, Tribal organizations, and other eligible project sponsors can get help to relieve imminent hazards to life and property created by a natural disaster that causes a sudden impairment of a watershed.
+Where opportunities exist, NRCS will provide long-term support for adding resilience measures, such as conserving water resources, restoration of lands damaged by wildfire, and improving livestock access to water.